Current Grant Program Guidelines

 8. Reporting Requirements

-9. Information Sessions and Applicant Questions
+9. Information Session(s) and Applicant Questions

-• Information Session & Application Portal Walkthrough Webinar: March 6, 2024 at 1pm.
-Pre-registration is required HERE.
+• Grant Portal Walk-through: November 14, 2024 at 9:00am.
+Register HERE.
 This session will be recorded and made available on the WSMA YouTube Channel.
-FAQs will be posted on the WSMA website after the Information Session.

 Before You Begin: We strongly encourage applicants to create and edit your answers in a separate Word document to copy and paste into the grant portal.
 Make sure your responses do not exceed the word count for each question.
 Once you are finished, paste your responses into the online form when you are ready to apply, so that you don’t lose your work.
-Once , you will not be able to edit your application.
+Once submitted, you will not be able to edit your application.

 Tab 1: Contact Information